In case you were wondering if adidas2017.com is legit or fake here is our verdict. It is fake, and here is why we think so.

 Next: Finding a RayBan infringement

 Unfortunately, this isn’t anything new.
 Just a few months ago I saw someone post a photo on Facebook with a “Ray-Ban official website”, selling a €225.00 sunglasses for €24.99.
-I was thinking about writing a post about it, but I focused my attention on other priorities.
+I was thinking about writing a post about it, but I focused on other priorities.

 So when yesterday this fake “Adidas” website showed up, I was looking in my archive of the Ray-Ban infringement, and went back to Instagram if I could possibly get another glimpse of the fake Adidas ad to take a screenshot.
 What I found was even worse!
 I now saw an ad for Ray-Ban sunglasses and as you can see from the screenshot below, the ad seems perfectly legitimate and 100% Ray-Ban authentic.
 Below you can see the screenshot I took on Instagram, exactly as it was displayed to me.
 Ray-Ban logo, with the words “Ray-Ban Sponsored”.

-However, when you open the alleged Ray-Ban website, you end up on an almost exact copy of the before mentioned “Adidas website”!
+However, when you open the alleged Ray-Ban website, you end up on an almost exact copy of the before-mentioned “Adidas website”!
 Talk about a horror story.
 Below you can see a few screenshots of the identical fake “Ray-Ban” and “Adidas” websites.
 What really happens after you click the “Ray-Ban Sponsored” ad, you are taken to a domain name “regoing.com” which apparently has absolutely nothing to do with Ray-Ban or Luxottica.

 Below you can see what happened to the rbztu.com website after it was shut down (the one I found a few months ago), and I expect something similar to happen to these two.
 But what happens before that?
 People are giving credit card information and purchasing suspicious, to say the last, products expecting Adidas and Ray-Ban quality at a ridiculously low price.
 Google AdWords has in place keyword and trademark detection, so not everyone can post ads on trademarks but looks like Instagram has a long way to go on this one.
+I suppose that’s one protection in comparing AdWords vs SEO, AdWords won’t allow you to post ads on any keyword you can think of.

 Always check the domain name before making a purchase, SSL certificate on the website is a must if you are making a purchase or entering your order details, and it never hurts to use some common sense.
 80% and 90% discounts easily fall into the “too good to be true”.
 Also, you can check whois, as we did here.
 Earlier you were able to see the design resemblance between the two (regoing.com and ilusports.com), but in the whois, one is listed in Chile, and the other in China (with incorrect whois details).